 Pitt-Johnstown lands 4 Division I wrestling transfers in recruiting class

-When Pat Pecora and the Pitt-Johnstown coaching staff landed transfer commitments from Glendale grad Brock McMillen and Altoona alumnus Matt Sarbo in the same night, the winningest coach in college wrestling history was giddy with excitement.
+When Pat Pecora and the Pitt-Johnstown coaching staff landed transfer commitments from Glendale grad Brock McMillen and Altoona alumnus Matt Sarbo in the same night, the winningest coach in college wrestling history was giddy.

 “I was jumping up and down at my house,” Pecora recalled with a laugh.